Krista-Pipho/genome_2024/README.md

 ```
 If you do not see the above message, re-try creating the environment.

-If you are on a slurm cluster, you can make this go faster and avoid 'killed' errors by running this as a job.
+DCC users, you can make this go faster and avoid 'killed' errors by running this using the command below.
+For other slurm cluster users, remove the partition specification in build_environment.sh

 ```
 sbatch build_environment.sh